charliecalvert/CloudNotes/Assignments/AskQuestion.md

 - The discussion area is a great place to practice answering questions.
 There is an art form to asking and answering questions online.
 One way to learn is to practice.
 The discussion area gives us a safe, protected place to practice writing and answering questions.
 - To learn the value of being civil in public discussions.
 If you go to sites like Stack Overflow and behave in an angry or ego-driven manner, you usually won't get very far.
 You don't need to be Miss Manners, but you should avoid being insulting, arrogant, or dismissive of others.

+## Prefer Modesty {#easy-does-it}

+Avoid leading with your ego.
+If you come across as an expert, then you become a target.

+I've had some students who said the equivalent of something like this: "I've figured our how to solve the **higgs boson** extra credit assignment.
+I was stumped at first, then I remembered that the sun rises in the west, and from there on, it was easy.
+If you have questions, just ask and I'll help you catch up with folks like me."
+After reading this, I am more or less compelled to tell him that he is wrong about where the sun rises, and that therefore much of the rest of his reasoning is likely built on a false premise.

+The problem here is the distance the student had to fall.
+He was the expert, ready to give everyone the secret of the universe.
+It is a long way from master of the universe to the person who got mixed up about where the sun rises.

+A much better approach would be to frame the question in a more modest or matter of fact manner.
+"I think I'm making progress on the higgs boson assignment, but I'm concerned that one of my premises may be incorrect.
+I believe that the sun rises in the west, and that this fact can help us solve the problem.
+Am I on the right track?
+I wanted to check with others before moving on."

+Now its much easier for someone to answer, "Hey, looks like you are making good progress, but don't forget that the sun rises in the east, not in the west."

+While it is not always necessary, or even helpful, to be actively modest, it is almost always a mistake to come across as the superior expert.
+Measure the distance that you will fall if proven wrong, and try to limit the extent of the damage.
+We all make mistakes.
+Its fair to say that most of us even make dumb mistakes.
+That's okay.
+Just don't be caught trying to play the expert when you really aren't ready to assume guru status quite yet.
+Just state the facts in plain, simple language.
+Or if, you are feeling very uncertain, prefer being modest to hiding behind a grandiose pose.

 ## Appropriate Questions

 It would be appropriate to ask about: